 As a measure of whether these initiatives contribute to employee retention, JCU calculates the new employee retention rate, average number of years of employment, and turnover rate.

-The retention rate of new employees who joined the company over the past three years (from FY2019 to the FY2021) was 100%.
-The average number of years of employment was 15.4 years for men and 13.9 years for women, which were both higher than the previous fiscal year.
-Compared to the industry average years of employment (15.5 years for men, 11.7 years for women in manufacturing *1), these numbers were notably higher for women at more than 2 years higher than the industry average.
+The retention rate of new employees who joined the company during the past three years (from FY2020 to FY2022) has remained unchanged at 100% from the previous year.
+The average number of years of employment was 16.1 years for men and 15.2 years for women, which were both higher than the previous fiscal year.
+Compared to industry averages of years of employment (in manufacturing: 15.8 years for men, 12.0 years for women*1), our numbers were higher for both men and women.
 The average number of years of employment has been trending gradually higher for both men and women since FY2017.

-The turnover rate, which was 6.1% in the survey for the previous fiscal year, reached 4.8% in FY2021 *2 (Reference: The average turnover rate in the manufacturing industry for FY2021 was 5.1% *3).
-A breakdown of the turnover rate shows that 4.0% left for personal reasons, 0% for company reasons, and 0.8% for retirement or other reasons.
+The turnover rate, which was 4.8% in the survey for the previous fiscal year, was 3.3% in FY2022*2 (Reference: The average turnover rate in the manufacturing industry for FY2022 was 5.5%*3).
+A breakdown of the turnover rate shows that 2.9% left for personal reasons, 0% for company reasons, and 0.4% for retirement or other reasons.

 As a measure to counter harassment, the JCU Group provides a permanent sexual and power harassment consultation section in-house.
 One male and female are assigned at all offices as contact persons in charge, and this is communicated to all employees on the intranet to create an environment where people feel comfortable seeking consultation.
 In addition, we have formulated a harassment prevention policy for all employees, and make every effort to prevent various types of harassment, resolve issues, and protect privacy.